 The club currently fields four senior men’s sides, has a vibrant junior section and is now actively supporting the continuing development of its women’s section.

 At senior level, the 1st XI has – over the years – been fortunate to have had a number of international test players in its line-up: Australians Kim Hughes, Terry Alderman and Bob Holland, together with India’s Atul Wassan.
 The side that won its first national league title in 2012 (the Cricket Scotland League) contained four Scotland caps in (captain) Stuart Chalmers, (vice-captain) Ewan Chalmers, Craig Wright and Dewald Nel.
 The squad also included Paddy Sadler who spent part of that season leading the Scotland Under 19 side at the World Cup in Australia and subsequently captained Cambridge University Cricket Club in the 2013 season.

 In addition to the Senior and Junior sections, the club has a Women’s section.
-Watsonian Ladies is a developing side which is fortunate to have a wide range of experience within its ranks, from grass roots to international level.
-Regular training sessions are provided, again through 619 Coaching, and the section is proactive in finding ways for all members to gain as much match experience as possible.
-In addition to participation in indoor six-a-side tournaments in the winter, there are league and cup competitions during the summer.
-The section is working closely with Cricket Scotland, which provides support to all women’s teams, with a view to maximising opportunities and enhancing experience for all.
+Watsonian Ladies is a developing side with regular coaching sessions being provided, and the section is proactive in finding ways for all members to gain as much match experience as possible.
+The section participates in indoor six-a-side tournaments in the winter, together with league and cup competitions during the summer.
+The section works closely with Cricket Scotland, which provides support to all women’s teams, with a view to maximising opportunities and enhancing experience for all.